MissStrong/ICD2O/Notes/Unit 2/Note 1 - Keys.md

 ![](../../Images/Conditional2.png)

 If we want to figure out which key is being pressed, we can do that by using the string variable `key`, which stores the most recently pressed key.
-To find the string for a particular key, go to [http://keycode.info](http://keycode.info/), press the key, and look under "key.event".
+To find the string for a particular key, go to [http://keycode.info](http://keycode.info/), press the key, and look under *key.event*.

-According to that webpage, the string for the enter key is "Enter" (the capitalization matters).
+According to that webpage, the string for the enter key is `"Enter"` (the capitalization matters).
 With that information, we can modify the previous example so that the circle is drawn only if the ENTER key is pressed.

 ```js
 function setup() {